InsightDataScience/aws-ops-insight/README.md

     export TF_VAR_fellow_name=david

-(but don't forget to source your `.profile`).
+(but don't forget to source your `.profile` again).
 Note that Terraform treats your AWS credentials specially - they don't need the `TF_VAR` prefix to be detected.

 Finally, you can set variables in the file `terraform.tfvars`.
 Go into the file and uncomment the lines with variables (but use your name and key pair, of course):